-As a firefighter and veteran owned business, we do all of our banking at the BRFDFCU.
-(Thats Baton Rouge Fire Department Federal Credit Union if you’re not hip to acronyms).
+As a firefighter and veteran-owned web design and digital marketing business, we do all of our banking at the BRFDFCU.
+(That’s Baton Rouge Fire Department Federal Credit Union if you’re not hip to acronyms).

 Why do we do it?
 Because of the convenience of their online banking.

 We’re glad you asked.
 Website Security.